A Walking Song: Interpretation

 West of the Moon, East of the Sun.

 The verse alludes to his coming journey on the Old Straight Road, the Elvish path normally barred to mortals that departs from Arda at a tangent, going directly to Valinor, somewhere far away in the Uttermost West.
-This version of the song has been likened to Nick Bottom's dream in William Shakespeare's A Midsummer Night's Dream, which speaks of something that "the eye of man hath not heard, the eye of man hath not seen".
+Frodo is one of the few mortals allowed to take that road, departing with the Elves from the Grey Havens.
+This version of the song has been likened to Nick Bottom's dream in William Shakespeare's A Midsummer Night's Dream, which speaks of something that "the eye of man hath not heard, the ear of man hath not seen".

 Ralph C. Wood writes that from a Christian point of view, the song references the inevitable journey towards death and beyond.

 Adaptations

 In film

 Part of "A Walking Song" is featured in Peter Jackson's 2003 The Lord of the Rings: The Return of the King.
 Some lines from the poem are part of a larger montage entitled "The Steward of Gondor", written by Howard Shore and arranged by Philippa Boyens.
 The song is called "The Edge of Night" after a phrase in the lyrics.
 Its melody was composed by Billy Boyd, who plays Pippin.
 The lyrics sung in the film are: